Chemical weapons in World War I: 1917: Use in the Battle of Caporetto

+the defenders fled, but 500–600 were killed.

+Other parts of the valley were bombed with gas from common grenades.
+Then the front was quiet until 06:00, when all the Italian wire and trenches to be attacked were bombarded by mortars.

+The following Battle of Caporetto broke the Italian lines, and the Central Powers overran much of northern Italy.

 Post-war

 By the end of the war, chemical weapons had lost much of their effectiveness against well trained and equipped troops.
 By that time, chemical weapon agents had inflicted an estimated 1.3 million casualties.

 Nevertheless, in the following years, chemical weapons were used in several, mainly colonial, wars where one side had an advantage in equipment over the other.
 The British used poison gas, possibly adamsite, against Russian revolutionary troops beginning on 27 August 1919 and contemplated using chemical weapons against Iraqi insurgents in the 1920s; Bolshevik troops used poison gas to suppress the Tambov Rebellion in 1920, Spain used chemical weapons in Morocco against Rif tribesmen throughout the 1920s and Italy used mustard gas in Libya in 1930 and again during its invasion of Ethiopia in 1936.
 In 1925, a Chinese warlord, Zhang Zuolin, contracted a German company to build him a mustard gas plant in Shenyang, which was completed in 1927.

-Public opinion had by then turned against the use of such weapons which led to the Geneva Protocol, an updated and extensive prohibition of poison weapons.
+Public opinion had by then turned against the use of such weapons, which led to the Geneva Protocol, an updated and extensive prohibition of poison weapons.
 The Protocol, which was signed by most First World War combatants in 1925, bans the use (but not the stockpiling or production) of lethal gas and bacteriological weapons among signatories in international armed conflicts.
 Most countries that signed ratified it within around five years; a few took much longer—Brazil, Japan, Uruguay, and the United States did not do so until the 1970s, and Nicaragua ratified it in 1990.
 The signatory nations agreed not to use poison gas against each other in the future, both stating "the use in war of asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices, has been justly condemned by the general opinion of the civilized world" and "the High Contracting Parties ... agree to be bound as between themselves according to the terms of this declaration."

 Chemical weapons have been used in at least a dozen wars since the end of the First World War; they were not used in combat on a large scale until Iraq used mustard gas and the more deadly nerve agents in the Halabja chemical attack near the end of the eight-year Iran–Iraq War.
 The full conflict's use of such weaponry killed around 20,000 Iranian troops (and injured another 80,000), around a quarter of the number of deaths caused by chemical weapons during the First World War.